eplarocco/Food-Image-Recognition-Web-App/README.md

 Web App that takes a user image (.jpg) of a food item (as of now only spaghetti, hamburgers, hot dogs, grilled cheese, chicken nuggets, and french fries) and returns the name of that food item.
 The end goal is to connect what I have created to the USDA FoodData database and return nutritional data to the user.
 This could provide faster and more accurate estimates of blood sugar levels for the user.

 **Note:** Due to lack of memory, compute power, time, and money, what I have created is a proof of concept of a low-cost highly representational data collection method and model for food image analysis.
-At the moment the model is only trained to classify images of 6 foods (spaghetti, hamburgers, hot dogs, grilled cheese, chicken nuggets, and french fries).
-There are about 150 images per category which is most likely the main cause of the low accuracy rate achieved.
+At the moment the model is only trained to classify images of 6 foods but could easily scale to 10,000.

 ## How I built it